mrh-jishan/mrh-jishan/README.md

 npm run dev
 ```

-**Note on Deployment:** This is a Next.js application.
-For live deployment, platforms like Vercel, Netlify, or Firebase App Hosting (which this project is configured for via `apphosting.yaml`) are recommended.
+### Deployment Options

+This Next.js application can be deployed to various platforms.

+**1. Firebase App Hosting (Recommended for Full Features)**
+The project is pre-configured for Firebase App Hosting via the `apphosting.yaml` file.
+This platform supports the full range of Next.js features, including server-side rendering and API routes.

+**2. GitHub Pages (Static Site)**
+This project also includes a GitHub Actions workflow (`.github/workflows/deploy-gh-pages.yml`) to deploy a static version of the site to GitHub Pages.

+**Important Setup for GitHub Pages:**
+*   **Repository Name Configuration:**
+    *   Open the `next.config.ts` file.
+    *   Locate the `GITHUB_REPO_NAME` constant.
+    *   **You MUST change its value from `'rh-portfolio'` to your actual GitHub repository name.** For example, if your repository URL is `https://github.com/your-username/my-awesome-portfolio`, set `GITHUB_REPO_NAME` to `'my-awesome-portfolio'`.
+This is crucial for links and assets to work correctly.
+*   **GitHub Repository Settings:**
+    1. Go to your repository on GitHub.
+    2. Click on "Settings" > "Pages".
+    3. Under "Build and deployment", for "Source", select "GitHub Actions".
+    The workflow will automatically build and deploy your site.
+After the first successful run, your site will be available at `https://<your-username>.github.io/<your-repo-name>/`.

+**Note on GitHub Pages Limitations:** GitHub Pages serves static files.
+While this setup allows for deploying your portfolio, some dynamic Next.js features (like API routes or complex server-side rendering scenarios beyond basic static generation) might not be fully supported compared to serverful hosting like Firebase App Hosting, Vercel, or Netlify.

+---

 This README provides a comprehensive overview of the portfolio content for GitHub profile display.